GaloisInc/saw-script/doc/manual/manual.md

 ## Limitations

-Although the `symexec` functions are more flexible than the `extract` functions, they also have some limitations and assumptions.
+Although the `symexec` functions are more flexible than the `extract` functions, they still have some limitations and assumptions.

 * When allocating memory for objects or arrays, each allocation is done independently.
 Therefore, there is currently no way to create data